-From all this we are forced to the conclusion, that when Wesley so earnestly warned the Methodists not to separate from the Church of England, he could not mean all that modern Episcopalians suppose him to mean.
+From all this, we are forced to the conclusion, that when Wesley so earnestly warned the Methodists not to separate from the Church of England, he could not mean all that modern Episcopalians suppose him to mean.
 He could not in fact mean anything, that would serve the purposes of their argument against modern Methodists.
-He could not possibly mean that the Methodist Societies were to be under the control and direction of the "Church;" for this they had never been, and he fully provided that they never should be.
+He could not mean that the Methodist Societies were to be under the control and direction of the "Church;" for this they had never been, and he fully provided that they never should be.
 He could not mean that under no circumstances they should assume the functions of an independent Church; for this had already been accomplished, with his full consent, in the case of American Methodism.
-He could not mean that all the Methodists should attend the services of the Church of England; because for forty years in London, and afterwards in other places, Methodist service was held at the same hour as in the National Churches, with his consent.
-He could not mean that to separate from the National Church was unscriptural and schismatic; for his "Reasons against Separation" were all against its inexpediency-not its lawfulness.
-He could not mean that in no case were they to celebrate the sacraments out of the National Churches; for by the employment of ordained ministers, (several of whom had for years acted independently of the Church and its authorities), and afterwards by the ordination of preachers for Scotland, and in some cases for England, he provided for the administration of the sacraments, in Methodist chapels to Methodist congregations.
-He could not mean that none but episcopally-ordained ministers had a right to administer the sacraments; for he had long held that bishops and presbyters were the same order in the primitive Church and had the same right to ordain.
-And in this matter he showed his faith by his deeds.
-He could not mean that the Conference after his death were to be irrevocably bound by theories in which they had no faith, rather than by their convictions of what would be best for the prosperity of the work of God; for he himself had sacrificed his strongest prejudices, when he felt convinced that by so doing he could accomplish more good.
-Though he desired that, if practicable, his people should maintain the same kind of connection with the National Church as during his life; yet, surely the relationship of Methodism to that Church at Mr. Wesley's death was not such as could be satisfactory to either ancient or modern High Churchmen.
+He could not mean that all the Methodists should attend the services of the Church of England; for for forty years in London, and afterwards in other places, service was held at the same hour as in the National Churches with his consent.
+He could not mean that in no ease were they to celebrate the sacraments out of the National Churches, for by the employment of ordained ministers, (several of whom had for years acted independently of the Church and its authorities), and afterwards by the ordination of preachers for Scotland, and in some cases for England, he provided for the administration of the sacraments, in Methodist chapels to Methodist congregations.
+He could not mean that none but episcopally ordained ministers had a right to administer the sacraments; for he had long held that bishops and presbyters were the same order in the primitive Church, and had the same right to ordain.
+And in this respect he showed his faith by his deeds.
+He could not mean that the Conference after his death were to be irrevocably bound by theories in which they had no faith, rather than by their convictions of what would be best for the prosperity of the work of God; for he himself had sacrificed his strongest prejudices, when he felt convinced that by so doing he could do more good.
+Though he desired that, if possible, his people should maintain the same kind of connection with the National Church as during his life; yet surely the relationship of Methodism to that Church at Mr. Wesley's death was not satisfactory to either ancient or modern High Churchmen.
 Have they ever paused to ask themselves what that connection was?
-As we have already said, it consisted solely in the fact that a part of the membership were communicants, and that some of the helpers and Wesley himself had formerly been ordained in that Church.
+As we have already said, it consisted solely in the fact that a part of the membership were communicants, and that some of the helpers of Wesley had formerly been ordained in that Church.
 This was all.
-As a society, and as a denomination, it had no connection whatever with the National Church.
-And it was John Wesley himself who, by legal provision, made it certain that it never should have any such connection!
+As societies, and as a denomination, it had no connection whatever with the National Church.
+And it was John Wesley himself who, by legal provision, made it certain that it never should have.